nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements
 This specifies criteria that can be used to judge the operation of _Common Cents_.

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. Should work on any _Mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 entries per account without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should be able to perform simple arithmetic with up to 1000 entries without a significant drop in performance.